 It has been talked about for the last three years.
 There have been independent reports and surveys and a date set, several years ago.
-However, years on from the start of the debate, nothing has actually happened.
-But that doesn’t mean it won’t.

 And whilst the ability to treat the EU as one market is a key topic in the discussion, we are not, for once, talking about Brexit.
 We’re talking about Alternative Investment Fund Managers Directive (“AIFMD” II), the sequel we have all been waiting for.

 In July 2017 the Directive went under review.
 The European Commission (“EC”) was looking for industry experts to examine whether AIFMD’s initial objectives had been met and to observe the impact it had on the alternatives industry.
 KPMG published a 427-page report 1 to “provide and assess evidence for the EC’s review of AIFMD”.

 AIFMD was conceived to standardise the regulations around the Alternative Investment Fund Management industry, throughout the EU.
 However, the report suggests that EU regulators have taken a disjointed approach to implementation.
 Particularly, there are two main concerns with the EU Marketing Passport: the different marketing requirements that exist between members states, and uncertainty over defining “marketing” and “pre-marketing”.
 Additionally, Fund Managers have found it difficult to utilise the passport due to different approaches from various national regulators.

 But that’s not all…